India–Israel relations: 2012

-Despite "India's unwavering support for the Palestinian cause", Foreign Minister SM Krishna made a two-day visit to Israel in 2012.
+Despite India's "unwavering support for the Palestinian cause", Foreign Minister S.M.
+Krishna made a two-day visit to Israel in 2012.
 The Israeli PM deemed this visit by Krishna a historical step forward in developing the relations between the two nations.

 2014

-In May 2014 after victory of Narendra Modi in 2014 general election Israeli PM Benjamin Netanyahu personally congratulated Modi.
+In May 2014, after the victory of Narendra Modi in the 2014 general election Israeli PM Benjamin Netanyahu personally congratulated Modi.
 Modi in turn met his Israeli counterpart Benjamin Netanyahu in New York City on the sideline of the UN General Assembly during his US visit in 2014.
-This was the first meeting between the Prime Ministers of the two countries in over a decade.
+This was the first meeting between the prime ministers of the two countries in over a decade.
 On the occasion of the Hanukkah festival, Indian PM Modi greeted his Israeli counterpart in Hebrew on Twitter while the Israeli PM replied in Hindi.

 Indian Home Minister Rajnath Singh visited Israel in November 2014 to observe the country's border security arrangements.
 During his tour he also met Israeli PM Netanyahu.
 Breaking from convention, Singh was the first Indian minister to visit Israel without also visiting Palestine on the same trip.
-In the same year, former Israeli President Shimon Peres visited India.
+In the same year, former Israeli president Shimon Peres visited India.
 A high level Israeli delegation with the Agriculture Minister of Israel, Yair Shamir, also participated in the Vibrant Gujarat summit in 2015.
-In December 2014, a news article was published in The Hindu which stated that "India may end support to Palestine at UN".
+In December 2014, a news article was published in The Hindu which stated that India may end support to Palestine at the UN.

 2015

 In February 2015 Israeli Defence Minister Moshe Ya'alon came to India.
 During his visit he participated in Aero India 2015.
 He also met his Indian counterpart, as well as the Indian PM.
-Pranab Mukherjee became the first President Of India to visit Israel from October 13 to 15, 2015.
+Pranab Mukherjee became the first president of India to visit Israel from 13 to 15 October 2015.
 Mukherjee was given the rare honour of addressing the Knesset.